schafeld/shopware-tutorial-olli/AI_DOCUMENTS/LEARNING_SHOPWARE/SOLUTIONS/DAY_2.5_SOLUTIONS.md

 # Test in browser:
 # 1. Go to product listing
-# 2. Click "Compare" button on multiple products (you'll see success notifications)
+# 2. Click "Compare" button on a product
-# 3. Click "Compare" button again on any product to open the comparison modal
+# 3. You'll see a success notification and the comparison modal opens automatically
-# 4. See products displayed in a comparison table
+# 4. Click "Compare" on more products to add them (modal updates in real-time)
+# 5. Remove products using the "Remove" button in the modal
 ```

 ---